python-poetry/poetry/docs/docs/cli.md

 The `check` command validates the structure of the `pyproject.toml` file and returns a detailed report if there are any errors.

+!!!note

+    This command is also available as `pre-commit` hook.
+    See [pre-commit hooks](/docs/pre-commit-hooks#poetry-check) for more information.

 ```bash
 poetry check
 ```